dejitheog/First-Project-in-HTML/README.md

-# First-Project-in-HTML
+# My First HTML Project
-This is my first project on HTML
+This is my first step on the journey to becoming a full-stack developer.